 Voting

-For the UNC Modification Panel (inc. UNCC), each Shipper Group is permitted to cast up to a maximum of 6 votes for the 6 places available to be filled.
+For the UNC Modification Panel (inc. UNCC), each Shipper User Group is permitted to cast up to a maximum of 6 votes for the 6 places available to be filled.

-For the Demand Estimation Sub-Committee (DESC) each Shipper Group is permitted to cast up to a maximum of 5 votes for the 5 places available to be filled.
+For the Demand Estimation Sub-Committee (DESC) each Shipper User Group is permitted to cast up to a maximum of 5 votes for the 5 places available to be filled.

-For the Energy Balancing Credit Committee (EBCC) each Shipper Group is permitted to cast up to a maximum of 9 votes for the 9 places available to be filled.
+For the Energy Balancing Credit Committee (EBCC) each Shipper User Group is permitted to cast up to a maximum of 9 votes for the 9 places available to be filled.

-For the Performance Assurance Committee (PAC) each Shipper Group is permitted to cast up to a maximum of 5 votes for the 5 places available to be filled.
+For the Performance Assurance Committee (PAC) each Shipper User Group is permitted to cast up to a maximum of one vote per place available to be filled.

-For the DSC Contract Management Committee (DSC-Contract) each Shipper Group is permitted to cast up to a maximum of 2 votes for the 2 places available to be filled in their Shipper Class.
+For the DSC Contract Management Committee (DSC-Contract) each Shipper Group is permitted to cast up to a maximum of 2 votes for the 2 places available to be filled in their Shipper User Class.

-For the DSC Change Management Committee (DSC-Change) each Shipper Group is permitted to cast up to a maximum of 2 votes for the 2 places available to be filled in their Shipper Class.A Shipper Group casting more than the permitted number of votes for either of the Modification Panel or Sub-Committee elections will have its vote rejected for that election.
+For the DSC Change Management Committee (DSC-Change) each Shipper Group is permitted to cast up to a maximum of 2 votes for the 2 places available to be filled in their Shipper User Class.

+The DSC Credit Committee (DSC-Credit) is a sub-committee established by the Contract Management Committee comprising of up to 12 industry representatives on such terms as the Contract Management Committee decides.
+A Shipper User Group casting more than the permitted number of votes for either of the Modification Panel, UNC Sub-Committee or DSC Committees elections will have its vote rejected for that election.

 All votes will be counted by one member of the Joint Office staff with verification by the Joint Office Chief Executive or agreed alternate